cxristalclear/cm-directory/docs/Master_Roadmap.md

 1. Deploy to production
 2. Run: `npm run verify-deployment -- --url https://www.pcbafinder.com`
 3. Verify all checks pass
-4. Submit to Google Search Console (manual step - see DEPLOYMENT_RUNBOOK.md)
+4. Submit to Google Search Console (can be done in Phase 2 - see DEPLOYMENT_RUNBOOK.md)

 **Next Steps:**
-- ⚠️ **Google Search Console**: Manual steps required after deployment:
+- ⚠️ **Google Search Console**: Manual steps can be completed post-launch as part of Phase 2 SEO work:
   - Add property for production domain
   - Submit sitemap.xml URL
   - Submit feed.xml URL (optional)
   - Request indexing for key pages

+**Note:** Google Search Console submission is not a blocker for launch and can be completed in Phase 2.

 ---